nicoolewoo/Othello-Game-Server/README.md

   -h, --help
 ```

-## Starter Kits

-Look under the `/sdks` directory to find starter kits for C#, Java, Javascript, and Python.
-If you'd rather use a different language - feel free to do so and you can use the starter kits as a reference.

-The starter kit implementations will connect to the game server, read a board state, and then send a response.
-You'll need to modify them to analyze the game state and return an optimal move.

 ## Moves

 When the game server starts, it will wait for players to connect, then begin executing moves until it determines a winner.